A person standing in coastal fog looking toward a distant lighthouse

 Dragon Whips Its Tail (Qigong)

 A movement involving wide legs and rhythmic spinal rotation that specifically targets the Middle Dan Tien — the heart centre.
-By physically opening this area while focusing on a feeling of joy, you clear the distortions held in the mind-body connection.
+By physically opening this area while focusing on a feeling of joy.

 2